Skip to content

 Set Up OpenVPN Server on GL.iNet Routers

-OpenVPN is an open-source VPN protocol that makes use of virtual private network (VPN) techniques to establish safe site-to-site or point-to-point connections.
+OpenVPN is an open‑source VPN protocol that uses virtual private network techniques to establish secure site‑to‑site or point‑to‑point connections.

 Make sure you have a public IP address